 We are located at 2687 S Cole Rd # C, Boise ID 83709

-Automatic Transmission Repair FAQs
+Automatic Transmission Diagnosis FAQs

 We don’t recommend machine flushing of automatic transmissions.
 Some vehicles brought to our shop come in with a problem that started after having had transmission flushing performed elsewhere.
 The pressure used during the flushing process can dislodge deposits of debris from places where it may never have caused a problem.
 Once loosened, these deposits of metal fragments or clutch material circulating in the fluid and can plug or restrict passages.

 In addition, flush services generally don’t include replacement of the transmission filter.
 Debris loosened by the flush also circulates to the filter.
 Over time, filters congested with excessive debris will restrict the flow of fluid to the transmission.